sravanmutya/automation-with-ansible/README.md

 The goal of this assignment is to implement a simple web service.

-Three nginx servers A, B, C with three different addresses are deployed.
+Three nginx servers A, B, C are running on three different platforms, and all three have different addresses.

-A Bastion is used as an entry point to the network for secure access for configuration and administration using SSH.
+A Bastion is used as an entry point to the network of the three servers, it is basically a jump host to the the network.

+The communication to the servers through the Bastion is secured using SSH.

+The Bastion is used for secure access to the network for configuration and administration.

-A server HAproxy is used to load balance between these three servers.
-So anyone can connect to the website through this server.
+A server HAproxy is used to load balance between the three servers.
+The HAproxy is the entry point for a user to the website.

 PHP script is deployed on Nginx webservers and HAproxy using Ansible.

 This project need to have a SSH config that can be used by Ansible.